seanwhite674/FinalYearProject/README.md

 ---

-## Outcome
-This project demonstrates that **Gaussian Processes can act as an accurate surrogate model** for waveform mismatch prediction in gravitational wave physics.
-The RBF–Matern hybrid model offers a strong balance between **smooth extrapolation**, **local adaptability**, and **computational efficiency**, improving the **NR-informed Bayesian parameter estimation pipeline**.

----

 ## Further Work
 - Extend to full 8D parameter space to assess information loss from dimensionality reduction.
 - Explore **model averaging across kernel types** to capture kernel-level uncertainty.